-Submit clinical documentation that contains specific recommendations to the Learning Specialist.
+Submit clinical documentation that contains specific recommendations to the Director of Learning.
 It is most helpful if a licensed psychologist or educational specialist has completed the evaluation within the last three years.
 Individual Education Plans or notes from special education teachers or tutors can be helpful forms of documentation only if they include disability diagnosis and specific recommendations for accommodations.